 Those who receive Jesus’ broken body and poured-out blood become invisibly joined.
 One definition of ‘church’ is ‘the people who make up the body of Christ’.

-During a Eucharistic service, special prayers and Bible readings re-enact the Last Supper, making it as effective and real for us as it was for the first disciples.
+During Holy Communion service, special prayers and Bible readings re-enact the Last Supper, making it as effective and real for us as it was for the first disciples.
 Once the bread and wine have been blessed and consecrated by the priest, members of the congregation receive small amounts, eating a piece of bread and taking a sip from the chalice (ornamental cup).
 Those who haven’t yet made a Christian commitment are welcomed and invited to receive a short prayer of blessing instead.

 Christians traditionally regard a sacrament as an outward sign of an inward grace or as an enacted truth.
 But as that’s not entirely clear to many people nowadays, here’s another definition: a sacrament is an action made holy or special because of its capacity to demonstrate a religious truth, or a truth about God.